RunestoneInteractive/runestoneinteractive.github.io/source/directives.rst

    :answer_d: ML
    :correct: a
    :feedback_a: Yes, Python is a great language to learn, whether you are a beginner or an experienced programmer.
-   :feedback_b: Java is a good object oriented language but it has some details that make it hard for the beginner.
+   :feedback_b: Java is a good object oriented language but it has some details that make it hard for a beginner.
    :feedback_c: C is an imperative programming language that has been around for a long time, but it is not the one that we use.
    :feedback_d: No, ML is a functional programming language.
 You can use Python to write functional programs as well.

-   What programming language does this site help you to learn?
+   What programming language does this book help you to learn?

 **Arguments**